 HOW MANY GORILLA FAMILIES ARE IN THE BUHOMA SECTOR OF BWINDI IMPENETRABLE FOREST NATIONAL PARK

-Buhoma Sector of Bwindi impenetrable forest national park was ranked as the finest rewarding sector for mountain gorilla trekking out of the four sectors of Bwindi Impenetrable Forest National Park.
-Bwindi Impenetrable Forest national park is among the top-visited tourism destination in Africa because it harbors half of the world's total remaining mountain gorillas.
+Buhoma Sector of Bwindi Impenetrable Forest National Park was ranked as the most rewarding sector for mountain gorilla trekking out of the four sectors of Bwindi Impenetrable Forest National Park.
+Bwindi Impenetrable Forest National Park is among the top-visited tourist destinations in Africa because it harbors half of the world's remaining mountain gorillas.

 Gorilla trekking in the Buhoma sector is an attractive tourism activity that begins with an early morning briefing about the rules and regulations of mountain gorilla trekking, then you are allocated to a gorilla group to start your trekking accompanied by a professional park ranger into the dense tropical forests.
 Buhoma sector gorilla trekking can be done in four habituated gorilla groups.

 The Mubare gorilla family was the first gorilla family habituated in Bwindi impenetrable forest national park in 1991.
 The Mubare gorilla group got its name from Mubare Hills, where it was first seen by trekkers.
 The Mubare gorilla group has only 12 members, including Ruhondeza, the dominant silverback.

 The Habinyanja gorilla family was named from a Rukiga word, Nyanja, meaning "a water pond," where they were first sighted by the trekkers.
 Habinyanja Gorilla Group was habituated in 1997 and opened for tourism officially in 1999.
 Habinyanja had 30 gorilla members, including Mugurusi, the dominant silverback.